Statistical inference for ergodic diffusion with Markovian switching: Model setup

 Let $(\Omega,\mathcal{F},\{\mathcal{F}_t\}_{t \geq 0},\mathbb{P})$ be a complete filtered probability space satisfying the usual conditions, on which all the random quantities appearing below are defined.
 We consider the one-dimensional switching diffusion model given by \eqref{eq:SDEmodel}, where the ingredients are described below. \begin{itemize} \item $w=(w_t)$ is a one-dimensional real-valued Wiener process. \item $Z=(Z_t)$ is a homogeneous continuous-time Markov chain with finite state space $S := \{1,2,..., N\}$, where $N$ is the number of the states in this Markov chain, which is a finite positive integer, and the generator $Q = (q_{ij})$ of this Markov chain $Z$ is a $N$ by $N$ matrix characterized by the Kolmogorov backward equation where $I_N$ is the $N\times N$-identity matrix.
 The elements of matrix $Q$ are given by

 with the property

 We note that the Markov chain $Z$ can be represented as a stochastic integral with respect to a Poisson random measure (see \cite[Section 1.7]{mao2006stochastic} and \cite{shao2018Euler}).
 Suppose for a moment that $q_{ij}>0$ for $i\ne j$; this will be assumed later.
 For $i, j \in S$ with $j \neq i$, let $\Delta_{i j}$ be consecutive, left closed and right open intervals of the real line, each having length $q_{i j}$, defined as follows: and so on.
+Let $I_A$ be the indicator function of a set $A$.
 Define a function $h: S \times \mathbb{R} \mapsto \mathbb{R} $ by

 This implies that for each $i \in S$ , if $y \in \Delta_{i j}$ , then $h( i, y)=j-i $; otherwise, $h( i, y)=0 $.
 Then, as in \cite{shao2018Euler}

 where $\Pi(dt, dy) $ is a Poisson random measure with intensity $d t \times m(dy)$ , and $m(\cdot) $ is the Lebesgue measure on $ \mathbb{R}$ .
 The Poisson random measure $\Pi(\cdot, \cdot)$ here is independent of the Wiener process $w$ in equation \eqref{eq:SDEmodel}.